 In this installment of their round-the-world tale, we pick them up in Geraldton, Western Australia and sail with them to the remote island of Rodrigues, in the Mauritius Archipelago.

 Strong winds, big Indian Ocean seas and long nights were one thing, but dealing with the bureaucracy in Rodrigues was a storm of a different magnitude.
-On Noonsite.com read more here.
+Read more on Noonsite.com read more here.

 Here’s a link to a travel log on visiting Rodrigues.
 Click here.

-Here’s a Google Earth snap of there island in the wester Indian Ocean.
+Here’s a Google Earth snap of the island in the wester Indian Ocean.